The Coningsby Gallery

 Christopher J Dennistoun (b.
 1949) is a multimedia artist based in London.
 He began his artistic journey at Winchester College, where he developed an early passion for art.
 At 16, a Skira book on Impressionism ignited his lifelong fascination with modernist art.
 Frequent visits to the Tate, Hayward, and ICA deepened his appreciation for the avant-garde.

-After early attempts at painting, Christopher set it aside, finding traditional techniques incompatible with his vision.
+After early attempts at painting, Chris set it aside, finding traditional techniques incompatible with his vision.
 Instead, he pursued a 50-year career in rare and antiquarian books, which sharpened his aesthetic sensibilities and fostered lasting connections.

 In 2020, the artist reconnected with his creative instincts and developed a unique style incorporating wood, metal Meccano, painted patterns, and negative space.
 His works challenge the conventional notion of a fixed composition by inviting viewer interaction.